Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 operate on the last two dimensions of an array.

-So how does this relate to using a boolean array index to select only a subset of the array dimensions.
+So how does this relate to using a boolean array index to select only a subset of the array dimensions?
 Well we might want to use a boolean index to only select along the inner "subarray" dimensions, and pretend like the outer "batching" dimensions are our "array".
 TODO